 Have each person in your family grab the pair of shoes he or she will wear the most this week.

-On the soles of the shoes (either on the bottom or on the insole), use a permanent marker to write “peace.”
+On the soles of the shoes (either on the bottom or the insole), use a permanent marker to write “peace.”
 Your little ones won’t be able to read the word, but if you write it for them and tell what you’re writing, they’ll know what it says!

-Whenever you put those shoes on, ask God to help you wear his shoes of peace that day.
+Whenever you put on those shoes, ask God to help you wear his shoes of peace that day.